 The phenomenon of sleepwalking is a combination of sleep and wakefulness, classified as a sleep disorder.
 In a state of low consciousness, sleepwalking may occur, often involving the performance of activities which are usually performed during the day.
-Activities can be benign, but often venture into hazardous or peculiar and as a result sleepwalking is something which requires monitoring and helps to be dealt with.
-One issue with sleepwalking is that due to the complex nature of the activity, research and study into the phenomenon is often disputed, refuted or inconclusive.
-This means that there is a lack of concrete information regarding the disorder, and as a result diagnoses and treatments can be hard to come by.
+Activities can be benign but often venture into hazardous or peculiar, and as a result, sleepwalking is something that requires monitoring and helps to be dealt with.
+One issue with sleepwalking is that, due to the complex nature of the activity, research and study into the phenomenon are often disputed, refuted, or inconclusive.
+This means that there is a lack of concrete information regarding the disorder, and as a result, diagnoses and treatments can be hard to come by.

 Which of our treatments can best help you address sleepwalking?